Switching Off Distractions to Get More Productive

-In our Work From Anywhere World™ where we are working from anywhere more than ever, it is increasingly important to block off time to successfully complete our tasks.
-Research has consistently shown that humans do not multitask well, especially when switching between focused, complex tasks of modern business, such as writing, coding, designing, etc. In fact, a study from the University of London found that these constant notifications split our attention so badly that they lower our I.Q. by 10 points, a larger effect than smoking marijuana.
+In our Work From Anywhere World™, it is increasingly important to block off time to complete our tasks.
+Research has consistently shown that humans do not multitask well, especially when switching between focused, complex tasks of modern business, such as writing or coding.
+A study from the University of London found that these constant notifications split our attention so badly that they lower our I.Q. by 10 points, a larger effect than smoking marijuana.

-Yet there are obviously obstacles to staying focused, including the multiple tools we use to Get Smart Stuff Done™ (aka GSSD™) and stay connected to others.
-From email to instant messaging to social media, distractions include those pesky pop-ups, dings, vibrations, pings, texts and other forms of notification alerts.
-But when a person is working on a task that requires focus (which pretty much includes everything we do), as soon as a notification comes through, our attention goes elsewhere.
-Such interruptions require us to stop, then regain focus, figuring out where we left off, which results in the task becoming more time consuming and increasingly more complex.
+Yet there are obviously obstacles to staying focused, including the multiple tools we use to work smarter and stay connected to others.
+From email to instant messaging to social media, distractions include those pesky pop-ups, dings, vibrations, pings, texts, and other notifications.
+But when a person is working on a task that requires focus (which pretty much includes everything we do), our attention goes elsewhere as soon as a notification comes through.
+Such interruptions need us to stop, then regain focus, figuring out where we left off, which results in the task becoming more time-consuming and increasingly more complex.

-With this in mind, and to help us increase productivity while working, we have compiled a few tips on how to manage some of the more common notifications to allow for more effective chunking with less distraction, especially for those Rocks, Tasks and To-Dos requiring full attention.
+With this in mind, and to help us increase productivity while working, we have compiled a few tips on managing some of the more common notifications to allow for more effective chunking with less distraction, especially for those 90-Day Goals and To-Dos requiring full attention.

 Managing Notifications on Common Email Platforms1.
 Gmail